microsoft/vivainsights-odatadl/README.md

 1. `par_client_cred`: secret used for generating the token
 1. `par_client_id`: client id
 1. `par_odata`: OData url used for downloading the query
+1. `par_outfile_prefix`: string specifying the name of the output file, **excluding** the file extension.
+1. `par_outfile_ext`: string specifying the file extension of the output file.
+Keep this as `.csv` by default.
-1. `par_outfile`: string specifying the name of the output .csv file
+1. `par_outfile`: string specifying the name of the output `.csv` file. (only for older versions of this code repository.
+Changed in May 2022)

 Ensure that you have changed the parameters and saved the appropriate. file.